wellsaid-labs/tts-evaluation/ops/run/README.md

       gcr.io/voice-service-2-313121/speech-api-worker@sha256:3af2c7a3a88806e0ff5e5c0659ab6a97c42eba7f6e5d61e33dbc9244163e17d3
       ```

+    - `$includeImageApiKeys` is a boolean flag that determines whether or not to
+      inject api keys into the proxied upstream request.
+This is only for backwards
+      compatibility, enabled support of our existing tts worker images.

-1. After running the command you can see the status of what was deployed via
+2. After running the command you can see the status of what was deployed via
    this command:

     ```bash